 There’s lots of good reasons to garden in zone 3.
 Fresh organic produce and herbs can be grown successfully in zone 3 from the beginning of May through to the middle of October with the right varieties, and some protection from frost.

 In zone 3, nights are cooler, even when summer heat comes at noon.
 Many crops that grow well in zone 5 to 8, won’t set fruit in zone 3.
 The ground doesn’t heat up enough to give the heat units necessary to sweeten melons, mature winter squash, sweeten corn, or heat up peppers.
 Instead supplemental heat must be added to the planting area for success with these heat lovers in zone 3.
 Choose varieties that set fruit and mature early so that you aren’t waiting all summer for fruit set, only to be disappointed by an early frost.

+Besides choosing plants wisely, one of my logical gardening tips is to preserve the heat around the plants you can.
 Plan to use a row cover or greenhouse plastic to protect plants against frost at night.
 Place large rocks, painted black, in the garden near tender plants.
 These will heat up during the day, and then give back their heat during the night as temperatures drop.
 Grow tender plants inside a greenhouse where they are protected a little longer from cold night temperatures.

 Rather than buying seeds from a seed rack order from a seed catalogue that specializes in shorter season vegetables.
 Lindenburg seeds in Manitoba has several vegetable varieties that grow well in our zone.

 20 vegetables you can grow in zone 3